 A healthy democracy respects and protects human rights.
-As Attorney General Yehuda Weinstein said:
+As Israeli Attorney-General Yehuda Weinstein has said:

 “One of the characteristics of a democracy is the protection of human rights.
 For that reason in Israel, as in every other democracy, human rights organizations are allowed to operate freely.”

 If a human rights abuse is shown to have occurred, it is not the Israeli human rights community that gives ammunition to Israel’s detractors, it is those who committed the abuse in the first place.
 The fact that an enquiry into such acts takes place reflects well on Israeli democracy.

-Arab Israelis constitute some 20% of Israel’s population and the Israeli government acknowledges that, by comparison with other sectors of Israeli society, if not with Arabs in neighbouring countries, they have suffered decades of discrimination and neglect.
+Palestinian Israelis constitute some 20% of Israel’s population and successive Israeli governments have acknowledged that, by comparison with other sectors of Israeli society, if not with Arabs in neighbouring countries, they have suffered decades of discrimination and neglect.

 As Avishay Braverman, Israel’s minister of minorities from 2009-11, said:

 Equality and partnership is not only written in our Declaration of Independence, it is not only moral, but it is also essential for the State of Israel, for its sustainable growth.
 If we do not do what is right and wise, we will be pushing the young Israeli Arabs into adversaries.

-That is why NIF funds and supports organisations such as Adalah, that have done and continue to do ground-breaking work in achieving equal rights for Arab Israelis.
+That is why NIF funds and supports organisations such as Adalah, that have done and continue to do groundbreaking work in achieving equal rights for Palestinian Israelis.

-Defending NIF's support of Arab-Israeli organisations in general, and Adalah specifically, deputy Attorney General Yehudit Karp wrote on the Times of Israel website in March 2012:
+Defending NIF's support of Palestinian-Israeli organisations in general, and Adalah specifically, former Deputy Attorney-General Yehudit Karp wrote on the Times of Israel website in March 2012:

 If a grantee’s main activity strengthens Israeli society by promoting civil and human rights, pluralism and democracy, NIF will not cut it off on account of statements inconsistent with the Zionist narrative.
 In a similar way, NIF does not stop funding its Orthodox grantees, who think differently than NIF about the rights of gays and women.
 Free-flowing debate about such issues is not anti-Israel, it is Israeli democracy in action.